I beg to move, That the Bill be now read a Second time.

 The Secretary of State is absolutely right to indicate that she will immediately take steps under this legislation, if it is passed, to stop the £500 increase that is due to MLAs’ pay in April.
 That is a sensible decision, and I think that the court of public opinion would be aghast if Assembly Members were to receive another £500 increase.

 I thank the hon.
 Gentleman for giving way.
-The first determination does cease at the point that the Executive is re-formed, but we still have the power to make further determinations in this place if the Executive subsequently collapses.
+The first determination does cease at the point that the Executive are re-formed, but we still have the power to make further determinations in this place if the Executive subsequently collapse.
 This determination will cease, so we may then need to make a separate determination.

 I thank the Secretary of State.
 That is exactly what was outlined earlier, but it still does not solve the problem of the terminology and the language.
 Clause 1(3) states that the

 “under subsection (1) or (2) ceases on the first occasion after the passing of this Act”

 when an Executive are formed.
 I accept that the determination itself could be renewed, but I seek clarification on whether there is the power to do so.
 I may be completely misunderstanding things, but the Secretary of State is indicating that the power will exist to make a new determination, yet subsection (3) indicates that the power “ceases”, so I would be grateful for some clarity.